 I looked through my wardrobe and I own pieces of cashmere knitwear from 7 other quality brands, and all are made in either Italy or Scotland.
 I also have 1 piece from Uniqlo (to find out what kind of cashmere you get for $100 – not much).

 The immediate takeaway was that this piece from Private White was extremely soft.
-Fractionally softer than my roll-neck from Colhays (both are made by Johnston’s of Elgin in Scotland – article on my factory visit to Johnston’s can be found here) but not so different that it should influence a buying decision as they’re both extremely good products and the difference was so minimal that it could have been down to one particular batch of cashmere being slightly softer or a fractionally better finishing process on the day they were made.
+Fractionally softer than my roll-neck from Colhays (Private White’s cashmere is made by Johnston’s of Elgin in Scotland – article on my factory visit to Johnston’s can be found here.
+Colhay’s use a small family-owned manufacturer in Hawick (not far from Johnston’s) but not so different that it should influence a buying decision as they’re both extremely good products and the difference was neglegable.
 Having compared it to all of my other pieces of cashmere, this piece from Private White is the softest I own.

 I’ve worn it frequently for several months and am yet to experience any pilling worth noting, so I’m confident that this will be yet another Private White investment piece that will last decades if I look after it carefully.